Meet the monsters that cause customer churn

 ChurnZero Boost

 Journeys let you map out milestones and track the tasks and achievements that will drive the customer through each phase of the lifecycle in an organized and efficient manner.
-Customer Success Managers can also set timelines for each milestone and for the journey overall, setting clear expectations for your processes internally and externally.
+You can also set timelines for each milestone and for the journey overall, setting clear expectations for your processes internally and externally.

 CHURN MONSTER